arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 language: en
 narrator: US English Female
 title: R Basics: Introduction
-comment:  Learn how to visualize data using R's `ggplot2` package.
+comment:  Introduction to R and hands-on first steps for brand new beginners.
 long_description: Are you brand new to R, and ready to get started?
-This module teaches the basics of R, RStudio, and R Markdown.
+This module teaches concepts and vocabulary related to R, RStudio, and R Markdown.
+It also includes some introductory-level hands-on work in RStudio.
+This is a good course if you know that you want to use R but haven't ever used it, or you've barely used it and need a refresher on the basics.
+estimated_time: 1 hour

 @learning_objectives

 After completion of this module, learners will be able to:

-- Define "R", "RStudio", and "R Markdown"
+- Define and differentiate "R", "RStudio", and "R Markdown"
+- Install and load packages in R
 - Create a simple R Markdown file and its associated output document
+- Import a .csv file as a data frame

 @end